theodore-decker/theodore-decker.github.io/index.md

 Using Anaconda, Jupyter Notebook, and the Fast.ai library

-Below, is the code used to create an image classifier that identifies 200 different Untied States bird species with an accuracy of about 86%
+Below, is the code used to create an image classifier that identifies 200 different Untied States bird species with an accuracy of about 86%.
+In order to reach this threshold, the model was originally trained without any specifications for 4 cycles.
+Once finished, I used "learn.recorder()" in order to determine the appropriate learning rate for the model.
+At a learning rate between 1e-5 and 1e-4, I found the largest slope of negative loss.
+After 6 more cycles at this learning rate, the model increased its accruacy by 8%.

 <p><a class="smaller" href="https://bird-v5jf.onrender.com"> Check out the classifier in production!</a></p>